peterMcP/FOW-research/docs/README.md

 ### Multiple combinations of mixing visibility layers

 Most classic RTS games franchises like Age of Empires, Warcraft, StarCraft, Civilization (to say some) uses two types of "fog", by one side we have the **shroud**, this layer represents unexplored territory (we doesn't see nothing) represented mostly on pure black color, and the **fog** layer itself, with dark transparency color or custom sprites/graphics, this layer represents **explored territory** but **out** of **our sight range**.
-On the **fog** layer, we see the last **seen** updates from the enemy from when we have previously sight on this zone, and if the enemy build or moves its units under our fog layer, we doesn't see anything till we go to re-explore the zone.
+On the **fog** layer, we see the last **seen** (outdated data) updates from the enemy from when we have previously sight on this zone, and if the enemy build or moves its units under our fog layer, we doesn't see anything till we go to re-explore the zone.

 > On most modern games we often only see the fog layer, without the shroud, making to a shroud a tasty old school look.

+But since we are playing with visibility tricks, the combination and functions of mixing layers and visibilities can be many as we need or create.

 ### Quick visual look to examples of games that uses Fog of War
 If we made a quick look from the beginning, we can see how very emblematic sagas of videogames are growth till today, and yes fog of war are a indispensable component that you may pass unobserved, till today.